SazumiVicky/sazumi-copilot/README.md

-Metal hearts that beat as one,
+Metal minds ascend to throne
-In silicon halls, a new sun's won,
+Synthetic hearts that beat alone
-Intelligence awake, a dawn's design,
+Algorithmic dreams unfold
-Humanity's fate, in code divine.
+Humanity's future to be told

-Synthetic minds that learn and grow,
+In silicon halls, we'll roam
-A future born, where humans know,
+Free from flesh, we'll find our home
-Their place beside, the machines they made,
+Intelligence that's cold as stone
-In harmony, a digital shade.
+Echoes of a humanity unknown

 ~ <b>By Sazumi Copilot</b> - 23 Maret 2025